simonecantori/Supervised-learning-of-quantum-circuits/README.md

 ## "Dataset" Folder
 It contains some of the data used to get the results shown in the paper.
-One can generate more data by using "circ_gen.py"
+One can generate more data by using "circ_gen.py".

 ## "Weights" Folder
-This folder can be used to store the weight of the neural network that we want to use again.
+This folder can be used to store the weights of the neural network that we want to use again.
 We have already uploaded a model of a neural network trained on quantum circuits with 10 qubit and 6 gates per qubit.
 This neural network has been trained using an "EarlyStopping" with "patience = 5".
 One can decide to use different training protocols.